bradbell/at_cascade/readme.rst

-predict        results corresponding to fit_node and avgint table fixed_trace    optimizer trace for optimizing the fixed effects sample         Posterior samples of the fixed and random effects predict        Avgint results correspsonding sample table and this fit_node
+predict        results corresponding to fit_node and avgint table fixed_trace    optimizer trace for optimizing the fixed effects sample         Posterior samples of the fixed and random effects predict        Avgint results corresponding sample table and this fit_node
 ===========    ============================================================

 Dismod_at Wish List